mesosphere/dcos-docs-site/pages/services/pxc/0.1.0-5.7.21/quick-start/index.md

 menuWeight: 15
 ---

-# How to use Prometheus with DC/OS
+# How to use Percona XtraDB Cluster with DC/OS

 # Prerequisite